liaogz82/s3fs/README.txt

     If you have a multiple backends you may use a NAS to store it or other shared storage system with your others backends.

+  * If your S3 bucket is configured to store all files as private and only access files through CNAME, enable 'upload_as_private' feature.
+This feature is incompatible with private stream wrapper.

+    Example:
+    $settings['s3fs.upload_as_private'] = TRUE;

 COPY LOCAL FILES TO S3
 ----------------------